microsoft/BotFramework-Composer/Composer/README.md

 ### Instructions

-prerequisite:
+Prerequisite:
 * node > 8.0
 * yarn         // npm install -g yarn
-* concurrently // npm install -g concurrently

-in this folder
+In this folder
 ```
+1. Install dependencies
-$ yarn install // install dependencies
+  $ yarn install
+2. Build extensions under /packages/extensions folder
+  $ yarn build
-$ yarn start // start clien and server at the same time
+3. Start client and server at the same time
+  $ yarn start
+4. Launch http://localhost:3000/.
+Best experience in Chrome
 ```

-then go to http://localhost:3000/, best experienced in Chrome
+If you run into the issue of `There appears to be trouble with your network connection.
+Retrying...` when executing `yarn install`, plese run `yarn install --network-timeout 1000000` instead to bypass the issue.

 ### Extensions
 Composer is built with an extension system, this project shows samples of the extension system